Anti-Bullying Week runs from 11 to 15 November 2019

 There will also be Anti-Bullying Week School Staff Awards for those inspiring members of the school workforce who go the extra mile to support pupils and prevent bullying.
 Pupils can nominate members of school staff for the award.

 Martha Evans, Director of the Anti-Bullying Alliance, said:

 Children and young people tell us time and time again how being bullied can leave you feeling powerless.
 However, it does not have to be this way.
 Our consultation with pupils, teachers and many others, showed that we can all make changes to be part of the solution.
 Whether it is speaking to someone we trust when bullying happens to us, or calling it out if we suspect it’s happening to someone else, we can all work together for a solution.
 Remember, change starts here, change starts now, change starts with us.

-Quote from Andy Day (to be approved):
+Quote from Andy Day: